McKay42/McEngine/README.md

 - I don't like relative includes, therefore _every single (sub)directory_ which is needed is added as an include path to the compiler.
 - Separate applications using the engine go into ```/src/App/```.
 The ```FrameworkTest``` app is hardcoded by default.
 - Every application must be started by including its header in ```/src/Engine/Engine.cpp``` as well as instantiating it in ```Engine::loadApp()``` atm.
 - Not all libraries are necessary for every project, you can enable or disable certain libraries completely by using defines in ```/src/Engine/Main/EngineFeatures.h```, such as OpenCL, OpenVR, XInput, BASS or ENet.
+Everything will always compile and run, even if you use features which are not enabled.

 **Projects using the engine:**